eiro/eiro.github.com/aboutme.md

 As we all have to introduce ourselves when we join a community, i was bored to copy/paste partial descriptions of me, written with de mood of the day.
-This page are informations on me which was already usefull to tell.
+If you're interested in who i am (a technical perspective), this is the good page to read (i probably shoud maintain a resume at some point)

 # My live

 I'm maried and got 2 beloved children (pre-teenagers).

-I live at Strasbourg, France (very close to a decent country) work as IT production manager at _UNISTRA, the local University.
+I live at Strasbourg, France (close to Germany) and for the french
-This is not a very technical position but my coworkers are awesome.

 I'm "ethical vegetarian" since 2008, wannabe vegan and activist at some point.
 [Earthlings](http://earthlings.com) reflects my position.
 But i don't judge